 José Alberto Garzón has served as a Director of the Board since 2017.
 Mr. Garzón has served as Legal Vice President and General Secretary of Banco de Comercio Exterior de Colombia S.A.
 (Bancoldex) in Colombia since 2003, as Administrative Vice President from 2016 to 2017 and in various other capacities with Bancoldex since 1995, holding the positions of Director of the Legal Department from 2000 to 2003 and Attorney in the Legal Department from 1995 to 2000.
 Mr. Garzón has served as a member of the Board of Directors of Fiduciaria Colombiana de Comercio Exterior S.A.
 (Fiducoldex) in Colombia since 2016, Leasing Bancoldex S.A.
 Compañía de Financiamiento in Colombia since 2015 and Segurexpo de Colombia, S.A.
 Aseguradora de Crédito in Colombia since 2000.
 Previously Mr. Garzón was an Attorney at Legis Editores in Colombia in 1995 and General Manager of Servibolsa Ltda.
 Servicios Inmobiliarios from 1993 to 1995.
-He is currently a Professor of Credit Insurance in the Insurance Law Program at Pontificia Universidad Javeriana in Colombia and previously taught History of Political Ideas and Insurance at Fundación Universitaria Jorge Tadeo Lozano in Colombia from 1996 to 2004.
+He is currently a Professor of Credit Insurance in the Insurance Law Program at Pontificia Universidad Javeriana in Colombia History of Political Ideas and Insurance at Fundación Universitaria Jorge Tadeo Lozano in Colombia from 1996 to 2004.
 Mr. Garzón holds a Law degree and a Master's degree in Financial Law from Universidad del Rosario in Colombia.
-Mr. Garzón also holds Master's degrees in Colombia.
+Mr. Garzón lolds Master's degrees in Commercial Law and Project Finance Studies from Universidad de Los Andes in Colombia and Insurance Law from Pontificia Universidad Javeriana in Colombia.
 Mr. Garzón is a graduate of Transformative Business Leadership at Centro de Liderazgo y Gestión and of Leading Economic Growth at Harvard's Kennedy School of Government.
 Mr. Garzón's first-hand experience and vast knowledge of administrative, legal and regulatory matters relating to the banking industry and, in particular, trade finance qualify him to serve on the Board.

 Javier González Fraga has served as a Director of the Board since 2017.
 Mr. González Fraga has served as the Chairman of Banco de la Nación Argentina since 2017.
 He was a candidate for Vice President of Argentina in 2011.
 Mr. González Fraga served as Chairman of the Central Bank of Argentina on two occasions between 1989 and 1991, and as Vice President of the Buenos Aires Stock Exchange from 1994 to 1999.
-Mr. González Fraga was a Director of the Argentine Institute of Capital Markets from 1992 to 1999 and a member of the Board of Public Companies in Argentina in 1987.
-In 1998, Mr. González Fraga was recognized by Konex as Best SMES Entrepreneur of the Decade, in his capacity as Founder of the dairy company La Salamandra S.A., Argentina.
-He was a Professor at UCA Pontificia Universidad Católica Argentina from 1973 to 2000.
+Mr. González Fraga was a Director of the Argentina Institute of Capital Markets from 1992 to 1999 and a member of the Board of Public Companies in Argentina in 1987.
+In 1998, Mr. González Fraga was recognized by Konex as Best SMEs Entrepreneur of the Decade, in his capacity as Founder of the dairy company La Salamandra S.A., Argentina.
+He was a Professor at UCA Pontificia Universidad Universidad Católica Argentina from 1973 to 2000.
 Mr. González Fraga holds a Bachelor's degree in Economics from UCA and is a Ph.D. candidate, having various papers and books published.
 Mr. González Fraga's business background and financial expertise qualify him to serve on the Board.